loqusion/react-ecosystem-learning/README.md

 [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web)

-> Don't use w3schools.
-MDN is better in every way.
-If it appears in the top of your search results (which it likely will), I recommend installing an extension like [uBlacklist](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe) and blocking it so that it doesn't take up space.
+> w3schools will often appear at the top of search engine results, instead of MDN.
+To block it, you can install an extension like [uBlacklist](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe).

 [web.dev](https://web.dev/)